gwpy/gwpy/docs/timeseries/index.rst

 =======================

 The `TimeSeries` object comes with its own :meth:`~TimeSeries.plot` method, which will quickly construct a :class:`~gwpy.plotter.timeseries.TimeSeriesPlot`.
-In this example, which we will use in various places in these pages, we download ten minutes of gravitational-wave strain readout data from the LIGO Hanford Observatory, and display it:
+In the following example, we download ten seconds of gravitational-wave strain data from the LIGO Hanford Observatory, and display it:

 .. plot:: timeseries/timeseries_plot.py
    :include-source:

+|
+These data, and more from other LIGO milestones, are available publicly `here <http://www.ligo.org/science/data-releases.php>`_.

 =========================
 `TimeSeries` applications